 Cesarean section (C-section) procedures have increased dramatically around the world in the recent decades.
 Overweight and obesity rates, common risk factors for pregnancy outcomes and for C-sections, are also on the rise — creating a major health issue in low- and middle-income countries.

 Andrew Beguhl came to graduate school at the University of Illinois Urbana-Champaign with a different background than most.

 Having twelve years in the Air Force under his belt, Captain Beguhl was ready for his next challenge and came to the College of Agricultural, Consumer and Environmental Sciences (ACES) to pursue a master’s degree in agricultural and applied economics in the Department of Agricultural and Consumer Economics (ACE).

 Over the past decades, Brazil has become the world’s leading soybean producer, as well as the leading consumer of pesticides.
 Despite concerns about potential public health consequences, little is known about the effects of pesticide exposure in the general population.

-URBANA, Ill. – Sarah Low will serve as the next head of the Department of Agricultural and Consumer Economics (ACE) in the College of Agricultural, Consumer and Environmental Sciences (ACES) at the
+URBANA, Ill. — The memory of alum and former faculty member Burt Swanson lives on in students from the College of Agricultural, Consumer and Environmental Sciences (ACES) at the